Finding the Right Planning and Budgeting Software To Suit Your Needs

 Market execution takes into account the vendors’ product, sales and marketing strategies as well as certain organizational, financial and geographical considerations.

-- Formatted Reporting
+• Formatted Reporting

-- Ad Hoc Query and Reporting
+• Ad Hoc Query and Reporting

-- Analysis
+• Analysis

-- Dashboarding
+• Dashboarding

-BARC Score – Integrated Planning and Business Intelligence DACH
+BARC Score – Integrated Planning and Analytics

 Score Regions

 Dominators are vendors that drive both technology and market adoption in a highly influential manner.
-They possess both a broad portfolio of market-leading products with a strong brand as well as a robust commercial prowess through best-in-class sales and marketing programs, an extensive ecosystem of business partners and alliances, and a rock-solid financial position.
+They possess both a broad portfolio of market-leading and dominating products with a strong brand as well as a robust commercial prowess through best-in-class sales and marketing programs, an extensive ecosystem of business partners and alliances, and a rock-solid financial position.
 Dominators are considered a contender in virtually every planned implementation.

 Market Leaders are well established vendors that drive strong market adoption, supported by technology innovation and strategic acquisitions and by leveraging robust account management and a solid track record.
-Their portfolio enjoys high brand awareness in the market, covers an extensive range of technologies and services with only few gaps.
+Their portfolio enjoys high brand awareness in the market and covers an extensive range of technologies and services with only few gaps.
 Market Leaders typically have a large market share, making them a viable contender in almost all implementation scenarios.

 Challengers come in various shapes and sizes.
 They can be large vendors tapping into a new market by acquisition and pushing their way in with force, small innovative companies with a promising portfolio but limited sales and marketing resources, or vendors that attempt to disrupt a market with a new technology approach or different business model.